thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

   4 | Pulp Fiction       |      154 | R     | Crime     | f     | 1994-10-13 17:00:00-07 |   8.9
 ```

-Each column represents attributes that contains a piece of information that matches a particular data type.
+In a relational database system, all values in the same column must be the same data type.

 | Attribute     | Database type | JavaScript type |
 |---------------|---------------|-----------------|